tezougo/Dimensionality-reduction-in-images-for-neural-networks/README.md

 ---

-## 🚀 How to Run the Code on Google Colab
+##How to Run the Code on Google Colab

 1. **Create a notebook in Colab**.
 2. **Upload images to `/content/data/input/`**.
 3. **Run the code to automatically convert all images**.
 4. **Converted files will be saved in the `/content/data/output/` folder**.

-📌 For more details, check the Jupyter Notebook code.
+For more details, check the Jupyter Notebook code.

 ---

-## 🏆 Challenges Faced and Solutions
+##Challenges Faced and Solutions

-### 📉 **Loss of Information in Grayscale Conversion**
+###**Loss of Information in Grayscale Conversion**
-🔹 The equation was adjusted to correctly weight the RGB channels and retain important details.
+ The equation was adjusted to correctly weight the RGB channels and retain important details.

-### ⚖️ **Threshold Adjustment in Binarization**
+###**Threshold Adjustment in Binarization**
-🔹 The value **128** was chosen as the default but can be dynamically adjusted based on the image histogram.
+ The value **128** was chosen as the default but can be dynamically adjusted based on the image histogram.

 ---

-## 🛠 Technologies Used
+##Technologies Used

-🔹 **Python** - The main programming language of the project.
+- **Python** - The main programming language of the project.
-🔹 **Matplotlib** - For visualizing images before and after processing.
+- **Matplotlib** - For visualizing images before and after processing.
-🔹 **NumPy** - For array manipulation and numerical calculations.
+- **NumPy** - For array manipulation and numerical calculations.
-🔹 **Jupyter Notebook / Google Colab** - For interactive development.
+- **Jupyter Notebook / Google Colab** - For interactive development.

 ---

-## 🤝 Contributions
+##Contributions

-💡 Want to contribute to the project?
+ Want to contribute to the project?
 Follow the steps below:

 1. Fork the repository.
 2. Create a **new branch**: